dfinity/portal/docs/developer-docs/setup/react-quickstart.md

 ## Installing the React framework

-To use React in your frontend canister, first you need to install the React framework.
-Install the React module with the command:
+To use React in your frontend canister, first you need to install the React framework with the command:

 ```
 npm install --save react react-dom